Stefan Jevtoski

-Stefan Jevtoski (Стефан Јевтоски; born 2 September 1997) is a Macedonian footballer who plays as a midfielder for Struga.
+Stefan Jevtoski (Стефан Јевтоски; born 2 September 1997) is a Macedonian footballer who plays as a midfielder for Super League club PSM Makassar.

 Career

 In January 2016, Jevtoski signed a three-year contract with Bulgarian club Lokomotiv Plovdiv.
 He made his competitive debut on 29 November against Montana in which he came on in the 81st minute for Dani Kiki.
 His first goal came on 12 May 2017 against Levski Sofia when he joined from the bench in the 54th minute and scored the final goal for the 2–1 win.
 On 15 August 2017, Jevtoski's contract was terminated by mutual consent.
 He currently plays for NK Varazdin in the Croatian second league and made his debut against NK Lucko in 1:0 win.
 In July 2018, Jevtoski moved to Arsenal Kyiv on a free transfer.
 He made his league debut for the club on 29 July 2018, playing all 90 minutes in a 3–0 away defeat to Shakhtar Donetsk.